logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-web-and-ria-applications/testing-web-applications/automated-web-testing-with-webdriver/getting-started/_index.md

 1.  [setting](/TA_Automation/Topics/bia_setting.html) \[[webdriver mode](/TA_Automation/Topics/bis_webdriver_mode.html)\] \[on\]: to activate the WebDriver mode.
 2.  [navigate](/TA_Automation/Topics/bia_navigate.html): to go to the test web page.

-**Important:** To run a test with WebDriver, you have little choice other than to go to the test page using navigate.
+{{<important>}} To run a test with WebDriver, you have little choice other than to go to the test page using navigate.

 --- o0o ---